FunderburkM/CMEngineOptionsDocs/3-WorkingWithWidgets.md

 ## Setting Asset Values

 This overviews the basic aspects of making your widgets in a data driven way.
-Please read the sections below for information on how the system actually works and how to implement it yourself if you want to register custom widgets into it.
+You can read the sections below for information on how the system actually works and how to implement it yourself if you want to register custom widgets into it.

 ![Image](/Resources/Widgets/SS_Builder_GraphicSettingsExample.jpg)

-Each Widget asset can be considered a widget panel in the global widget (explained below).
+Each Widget asset can be considered a widget panel in the global widget.

 Important Information:

 * Widget system tags controls with settings are involved in this widget panel.
 This means that you can now mix and match setting widgets from multiple systems into a single widget!
+   * This is also involved and managed by the platform settings
+   * For the global widget, these will get registered into the menu widget classes for selecting which systems to save, reset, or cancel pending settings.
 * Widgets created by this system get added into a widget implementing the [UOWidgetContainerInterface](#uowidgetcontainerinterface) interface.
 * Widgets can be wrapped into containers via the [UOWidgetSettingNameInterface](#uowidgetsettingnameinterface) to provide a friendly name.
 This lets keep widgets modular by only having to create the widgets for things like the checkboxes/string boxes/sliders and avoiding having to recreate specializations over and over just to change a name and the value it is pointing at.
 * Each Array Index in `WidgetBuilderEntries` creates a widget based on the instanced settings and get added to the widget with the container interface.